We will interview you as part of your application.

 Non Tariffed Qualifications

-Integrated Health and Social Care Foundation Year - 50% in all units for progression to BSc Adult Nursing or Mental Health Nursing.
+FdSc Health and Care Practice (Nursing Associate) for progression onto 18 month top up BSc Adult Nursing or BSc Mental Health Nursing.

 International Baccalaureate points